Environment illumination provided as standard in an

 than in front of it.

-Depth of field increases with shorter focal length, longer
+Depth of field increases with shorter focal length and greater

-distance to object and larger film/sensor format exact larger
+distance to object.
+Larger film/sensor format exact larger

 There is a rather bulky formula, refer to distance and focal